airamez/SuperLogger/README.md

 # How to use

-1. Create a SQL Server Database and execute the sql statement from the DatabaseScripts.sql file.
+1. Create a SQL Server Database and execute the SQL statement from the DatabaseScripts.sql file.
    - That will create the tables and stored procedures.
 2. Build the solution to generate the projects DLLs
 3. Install RabbitMQ